nstanfield/Path-Finding-Algorithms-Visualizer/README.md

 # Path-Finding-Algorithms-Visualizer
 A project developed in Python that visualizes different path-finding algorithms using the Pygame module.
-The user can create different obstacles and mazes to see how the algorithm would find a path.
+The user can create different obstacles and mazes to see how the algorithm would find a path from the start node to the end node.

 # Supported Algorithms
 * Depth First Search